 Zoroastrian funerals are pretty different from what's usually found in Western tradition.
 That's because in Zoroastrianism, the age-old Parsi religion, dead bodies don't go underground; instead, they go sunbathing on what's called a "Tower of Silence."
 That's weird, you might say.
 Why would anyone get rid of their dead like that?

-They Feed Their Dead Bodies to Corpses on Top of Towers
+They Feed Their Dead Bodies To Vultures On Top Of Towers

 Sure, death by vulture might seem unorthodox, but it's not that bizarre if you think about it.
 You have to get rid of dead people somehow, and Zoroastrian funerals do it in a way that benefits other living creatures (i.e., giving the vultures an easy meal).
-In fact, feeding one's dead body to vultures is considered a Zoroastrian's final act of charity.
-It's a win-win all around.
+In fact, feeding one's dead body to vultures is considered a Zoroastrian's final act of goodness.

 There is a slight problem with the vulture solution in Mumbai; namely, there are not enough vultures anymore.
-A drug called diclofenac, developed as an NSAID for cattle, ended up accidentally decimating the vulture population in the area before it was banned in 2006.
-This unfortunate shortage poses a significant problem for Zoroastrian funerals, as it's hard to beat the all-natural corpse disposal efficiency of vultures.
+A drug called Diclofenac, developed as a painkiller for livestock, ended up accidentally decimating the vulture population in the area before it was banned in 2006.
+This unfortunate shortage of birds poses a significant problem for Zoroastrian funerals, as it's hard to beat the corpse disposal efficiency of vultures.
 Other birds of prey in the area can't even come close.